ermlikeyeah/ermlikeyeah.github.io/_posts/2019-11-04-run-notes-2019-november-week-1.markdown

 #### Bradford City Runs 10km

 I only entered this 10km on Thursday, having seen the race when looking into some future races.
-There were a few races listed for the day – 5km, 10km, 10 miles, half a marathon – which all rely on the same 5km loop http://www.bradfordcityruns.co.uk/maps/maps.html.
+There were a few races listed for the day – 5km, 10km, 10 miles, half a marathon – which all rely on [the same 5km loop](http://www.bradfordcityruns.co.uk/maps/maps.html).

 At the [Leeds Abbey Dash last week](https://www.strava.com/activities/2820478821/overview) I found being in a race made me grind through the kilometres in a way I’d not done before.
 Keep going, keep going, keep going.
 Racing amongst other people isn’t something I am too up on, the Abbey Dash and the Leeds half marathon all I have done.